Fundament-Software/scopes/doc/docs/module-core.md

 *fn*{.property} `unary-operator`{.descname} (*&ensp;symbol T&ensp;*)[](#scopes.fn.unary-operator "Permalink to this definition"){.headerlink} {#scopes.fn.unary-operator}

-:   for an operation performed on one variable argument type, find a
+:   For an operation performed on one variable argument type, find a
     matching operator function.
 This function only works inside a spice macro.